isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">Herbal Pharm</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
-                    As a home-grown Made With Passion brand, Herbal Pharm is thrilled to be contributing to the betterment of the vulnerable communities in Sing<br>
+                    As a home-grown Made With Passion brand, Herbal Pharm is thrilled to be contributing to the betterment of the vulnerable communities in Singapore.
+With nutrition and wellness at our heart and soul, we always strive for better products, superior ingredients, and sustainable practices.
+Herbal Pharm – For A Better You.<br>
                     <a href="https://www.lazada.sg/products/nutrajoint-gold-flex-i1650097532-s7770266377.html">Purchase Now</a>
                 </p>
             </div>